Mount Wellington

 Strahan

 Some say visiting Strahan is like visiting the edge of the world; this isolated harbour town sits on the edge of McQuarie Harbour and is surrounded by world heritage-listed wilderness.
 Although isolated, it is a gateway to several incredible experiences on Tasmania’s West Coast.
+The best coffee in town is from The Coffee Shack, just opposite the wharves.

 Where to stay in Strahan